srijandas07/VPN/README.md

 Will be available soon

+## Update the codes for NTU and Toyota Smarthome dataset.
+Warning: Do not use the current version!

 ## Reference
 <a id="1">[1]</a>
 S. Das, S.Sharma, R.Dai, F. Bremond and M. Thonnat.
 "VPN: Learning Video-PoseEmbedding for Activities of Daily Living".